leaflabs/leaflabs-docs/source/maple-quickstart.rst

    :align: center
    :alt: Board type and serial port for the OS X

-Then press the "Upload" button to upload your program to the Maple.
+Then press the "Upload" button to upload your program over USB.

 .. image:: /_static/img/upload-button.png
    :align: center
    :alt: Click the "Upload" button

-You should see some text and a progress bar flash by in the status window of the IDE, then some blinky patterns on the Maple, and then a constant blinking on and off.
+You should see some text and a progress bar flash by in the status window of the IDE, then some quick blinking patterns, followed a constant blinking on and off.
 Congratulations!
-You've successfully uploaded your first program to the Maple.
+You've successfully uploaded your first program to your Maple.

+The built-in status LED should blink in a short pattern every time the board is plugged in, reset, or reprogrammed.
+If it ever starts throbbing in a smooth, even pattern, then you've got a problem; see this :ref:`troubleshooting item <troubleshooting-throb>` for help.

 Next, go ahead and modify the file a little bit.
-If you change the ``delay(1000);`` lines to a different value, the speed of the blink will change.
-The value is a time in milliseconds to pause before continuing with the program, so by default, the LED will be on for 1 second, then off for 1 second, etc.  Any time you make any changes, go through the same Verify and Upload process to upload the new version
+If you change the number in the ``delay(1000);`` lines, the speed of the blink will change.
+The number is a time in milliseconds to pause before continuing with the program, so by default, the LED will be on for 1 second, then off for 1 second, etc.  Any time you make any changes, go through the same Verify and Upload process to upload the new version